KaiyaFox/main-site/hotel.md

 Milwaukee Mitchell International Airport is the main airport serving the Milwaukee area.
 It's located at 5300 S Howell Ave, Milwaukee, WI 53207.
 The airport is served by most major domestic airlines including Delta, American, Southwest, United, Spirit, JetBlue, and Frontier.

-* **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus route 80 to Downtown Milwaukee, with a stop at 6th and Wisconsin right outside the Hilton!
+* **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus route 80 to Downtown Milwaukee, with a stop at 6th and Wisconsin right outside the hotels!
 [Click here for more information](https://www.ridemcts.com/routes-schedules/80).
 * **Rideshare**: Uber and Lyft both operate at the airport.
 Request a ride and you'll be picked up at the rideshare zone inside the parking garage across from baggage claim.
 * **Airport Shuttle**: GO Riteway operates a shuttle service from the airport to Downtown Milwaukee.
 [Click here for more information](https://goriteway.com/ride-services/airport-transportation/).